 The Bay Lights were officially unveiled on March 5, 2013.
 Brian VanderZanden, Lead Developer at WPI, knew there would be a surge in traffic to TheBayLights.org leading up to that day, and most likely a huge surge in traffic on the day of the unveiling.
 WPI has many sites on CloudFlare, including TheBayLights.org.
 He reached out to CloudFlare to make sure the site was ready to handle the increase in traffic.

-CloudFlare suggested a few small optimizations (minification, an image that wasn't proxied because on a "grey cloud" DNS record), one useful reminder (whitelist the CloudFlare IPs), and a powerful recommendation: Cache Everything.
+CloudFlare suggested a few small optimizations (minification, an image that wasn't proxied because on a "grey cloud" DNS record), one useful reminder (allowlist the CloudFlare IPs), and a powerful recommendation: Cache Everything.

 By default, CloudFlare will cache obviously static assets, but pass dynamic HTML through to the customer's webserver.
 For heavy load, on content that is not changing rapidly, full HTML pages -- or the entire site -- can be delivered from CloudFlare's global network, preserving the customer's webserver, database and other infrastructure.
 (Note: combined with single file purge, CloudFlare can serve as the global network for delivering a static site even with rapid changes, much as the Obama 2012 web team did.)